LakeishaJon/lakeishajon/README.md

 ## 🚀 About Me
 I'm a **Business Analyst turned Full Stack Developer** passionate about creating user-friendly web applications that solve real business problems.
 With 7+ years of experience in business analysis and system integration, I bring a unique perspective to full-stack development, understanding both the technical implementation and business value of every feature I build.

-🌟 **Currently**: Transitioning into frontend development with hands-on experience in React, JavaScript, HTML5, and CSS3
+🌟 **Currently**: Transitioning into full-stack development with hands-on experience in React, JavaScript, HTML5, CSS3, Python and Flask
 📍 **Location**: Texas
 💼 **Open to**: Frontend Developer and Full Stack Developer opportunities